munificent/craftinginterpreters/book/scanning.md

 ^code whitespace (1 before, 3 after)

-When encountering a space or tab, we simply go back to the beginning of the scan loop.
+When encountering whitespace, we simply go back to the beginning of the scan loop.
 That starts a new lexeme *after* the whitespace character.
 For newlines, we do the same thing, but we also increment the line counter.
 (This is why we used `peek()` to find the newline ending a comment instead of `match()`.
 We want